 Sometimes, a lump sum long term disability settlement will have no adverse income tax consequences.
 Other times, there are potentially significant income tax consequences.
 In such cases, there are steps that may be taken to lessen the tax burden.
 Consult an experienced professional to see exactly which steps may be taken to minimize the income tax implications of a large settlement.
 There are strict rules that must be followed to insure that a claimant may be able to pay income taxes over time, rather than at the time of the lump sum.
 Even a large tax liability may be made more manageable with proper settlement drafting and financial planning.

 3. Consider the hardship in the claims administration process.

 Long term disability insurance companies have contracts or benefit plan provisions requiring a claimant to submit “continuing proof of loss” or “proof of continuing disability.”
 These “proofs” are likely standardized forms requiring a claimant to set forth the activities of daily living and also forms for completion by attending physicians.
 One of the advantages of a lump sum settlement of a large long term disability claim is that this process will come to an end.

 4. Consider your own financial tendencies and habits.

 Prior to being placed on long term disability, consider whether you were a spender, a saver, or somewhere in between.
-The challenge with a large settlement or a lump sum buyout is that there is a significant amount of money which is easily accessible.
+The challenge with a large settlement or a lump sum buyout is that there is a significant amount of money that is easily accessible.
 Disability claimants who receive buyouts typically do not purchase new cars or homes.
 Their behavior may change in more subtle, yet expensive ways.
-For example, if a refrigerator breaks, rather than paying for a service call, a claimant may opt to purchase a brand new appliance.
+For example, if a refrigerator breaks, rather than paying for a service call, a claimant may opt to purchase a brand-new appliance.
 Over time, these changes in behavior can eat away at the proceeds.
 The key inquiry is whether a claimant can responsibly handle large funds in a disciplined way.